lklkevin/chesslink/README.md

    - **Upload Firmware:** Connect your Arduino Nano (or compatible board) and upload the sketch from the `firmware` folder.

 4. **Serverless/Hosting Setup (Optional)**
-   - **Configure Serverless Functions:** If deploying your web app serverlessly (e.g., on Netlify, Vercel, or AWS Lambda), set up your functions and environment variables according to your platform’s guidelines.
+   - **Configure Serverless Functions:** If deploying your web app serverlessly (e.g., on Netlify, Vercel, or AWS Lambda), set up your functions and environment variables according to your platform's guidelines.

 ---
 ## Usage